botwiki/botwiki.org/content/tutorials/random-image-tweet/index.md

 module.exports = images;
 ```

-Then you can load the file the way you load your API keys:
+Then you can save this file as `images.js` and load it the same way you load your API keys:

 ```
 images = require(path.join(__dirname, 'images.js'));